Families start the process of participating in the Adolescent DBT program by calling 908-994-7378 to state that they are interested.

 If you are currently a client at the COPU, the screening appointment will take approximately 60 minutes.

-If you are a new client to the COPU, the screening appointment will take between 1 1/2 and two hours.
+If you are a new client to the COPU, the screening appointment will take between 2-3 hours.
 Please come 30 minutes early with your ID and insurance card, in order to complete paperwork.
 A COPU staff member may call you after the screening appointment is scheduled to verify your insurance benefits.

 The goals of the screening appointment are as follows: